Hiking Golf in the Salzburger Saalachtal

 These golf stations of a "different kind" invite you to experience nature in a playful way.

-There are three hiking golf courses with 9 holes each in Lofer, St. Martin and Weißbach.
+There are four hiking golf courses with 9 holes each in Lofer, St. Martin, Unken and Weißbach.
 All holes are accessible with children's buggies.

 Most of the unique play stations have been converted into hiking golf holes from old agricultural equipment.
 The game is played with a wooden club and wooden balls.
 You can get your golf equipment (club, balls and game report) FREE from the following places: